ranieremenezes/easyfermi/README.md

 </code></pre>

 # Installation on Mac OS with M1 chip
 Some users of easyFermi reported an incompatibility between MacOS (M1 chip) and _pyqt5_, which is the Python library that we use to create the graphical interface.
-This incompatibility crashes the installation, but we found a dirty way to make it work, as you can see below.
+This incompatibility crashes the installation, but we found a dirty solution to make it work, as you can see below.

 So, in case you use a Mac OS and the installation steps listed in the previous section does not work, you can: